kuanyewleong/semi_supervised_classification_of_coloured_objects_with_challenging_lighting/README.md

 So before running any training, make sure to prepare you dataset accordingly.

-## PCA augmentation is the major augmentation to achieve better colour augmentation used in this research
+## PCA augmentation is used to achieve better colour augmentation used in this research
 You can take a look at this function in config/augmentations.py (I am currently experimentating using SVD for faster calculation, update soon...)